IVF – In Vitro Fertilisation

 Age and Your Eggs

-Your 20s are, biologically speaking, your most fertile years.
-As you move into your 30s, and particularly your late 30s, your ovaries will age just like the rest of your body.
+Fertility is naturally at its strongest in your 20s.
+As you move through your 30s, especially your late 30s, your ovaries age like the rest of your body.

 egg donation single lady